sarahmohamed414/powermax/storage_group_role/README.md

 - The **check_mode** is not supported.
 - The modules in this collection, named **`dellemc.powermax`**, are built to support the **Dell PowerMax storage platform**.

-# Create a New Storage Group with Error Handling
+# Create a storage group

 ## Task Overview
-The **Create a New Storage Group** task ensures that a Storage Group is created in the PowerMax system with the specified Service Level and Storage Resource Pool (SRP).
+The **Create a storage group ** task ensures that a Storage Group is created in the PowerMax system with the specified Service Level and Storage Resource Pool (SRP).
 The task includes error handling and status reporting to ensure smooth execution.

 ## Task Breakdown
 ### Creating a Storage Group